[email protected]

 Blog

-Home Senior Care How to Help Protect Seniors from Scammers
+Home Blog How to Help Protect Seniors from Scammers

 How to Help Protect Seniors from Scammers

 Have you noticed the phone ringing off the hook at your mother or father’s home?
 Most of the time the number is an 800 caller or unknown.
-In fact, at this stage of your parent’s life, there are very few people who call them on the phone other than you.
+In fact, at this stage of your parent’s life, there are very few people who call them on the phone other than family and friends.
 So who are all these callers?
-The majority of these calls are scammers hoping to gain identity information from your mother or father.
+The majority of these calls are scammers hoping to gain identity information from seniors.
+There are several ways to protect seniors from scammers.

 About ScammersHow to Protect Seniors from Scammers

 Phone thieves are subtle and may state or imply that they are calling from the IRS in order to scare your mom or dad into paying out money over the phone.
-Inform your parent that the IRS never calls to demand money and no information, personal or otherwise, should be shared over the phone.
-If the IRS needs information they will contact your parent via the United States Postal Service, and will provide your parent with instructions and a deadline; nothing is immediately due that day.
-It is important that if your parent is getting calls like this on a regular basis, they report this to you so you may either change their phone number.
+Inform your parent that the IRS never calls to demand money.
+No information, personal or otherwise, should be shared over the phone.
+If the IRS needs information they will contact your parent via the United States Postal Service.
+Your parents will be provided with instructions and a deadline; nothing is immediately due that day.
+It is important that if your parent is getting calls like this regularly, they report it to you.
+You may then change their phone number to prevent further issues.

 The bottom line is that your parent’s personal information is not to be compromised with the wrong people.